 If the answer is yes, then you need to act accordingly.

-I’ll admit that I was scared back in 2011 when I start my first blog.
+I’ll admit that I was scared back in 2011 when I started my first blog.
 I didn’t know if what I was doing would actually work out.
-So that’s why the took a cowardly approach and built my blog on a free platform like Blogspot.
+So that’s why I took a cowardly approach and built my blog on a free platform like Blogspot.

 Don’t emulate what I did.

 Trust me… If I could go back, I would have never wasted my time with Blogspot.

 Instead, I would have just bitten the bullet and purchased my own custom domain and web hosting.
 With that said, avoid Blogspot blogs if you’re serious about building a brand (or personal brand).